NoroffFEU/development-platforms/mongoDB-case-study.md

 - MongoDB: Using replica and sharding mechanisms.
 Replica in short: Makes copies of the document so when primary fails, secondary will become primary.
 Makes it fault tolerant.
 Sharding in short: Makes it easy to scale collections over replica sets, geo-zone sharding makes it easy to manage data.
 - CouchDB: Also uses a concept of replica and sharding.
 Replica in short: Makes copies of the documents, which makes this fault tolerant, but each "node" is also the shard, the sharding is a automated mechanism making it not possible for the user to define keys or groupings.

-This comparison is created with the help of [This link](https://www.mongodb.com/compare/couchdb-vs-mongodb), and [This link](https://couchdb.apache.org/).
+This comparison is created with the help of <a href="https://www.mongodb.com/compare/couchdb-vs-mongodb"> This link</a>, and <a href="https://couchdb.apache.org/"> This link </a>.

 ## Summary